aoliverg/MTUOC-novaIEC/README.md

 ## Introduction

-A simple script and data file to chang Catalan texts from old ortography to new othograpy.
+A simple script and data file to change Catalan texts from old ortography to new othograpy.
 All changes have been taken from [ORTOGRAFIA Modificacions entrades DIEC2](https://www.iec.cat/llengua/documents/ORTOGRAFIA-Modificacions%20entrades%20DIEC2.pdf).
 Please, keep in mind that only orthographic changes have been implemented.

 The script can be useful to convert Catalan corpora to the new orthographic norms.